Student Rights & Responsibilities

 2. Changing work or academic assignments because an employee or a student refuses invitations for a date or other private, social meeting.

 Students have the right to be free from unlawful racial harassment on college property and off college property during a college-related activity.
 Lewis-Clark State College will not tolerate racial harassment.
 Incidents of alleged racial harassment committed by one LC State student toward another fall under the provisions of the Student Code of Conduct (Vice President for Student Affairs).
-Incidents which involve alleged racial harassment of a student by a member of the College staff fall under the jurisdiction of the Campus Affirmative Action Officer (Human Resources).
+Incidents which involve alleged racial harassment of a student by a member of the college staff fall under the jurisdiction of the Campus Affirmative Action Officer (Human Resources).
 See definition of ‘Harassment’ under Student Code of Conduct.

 Students have the right to have college classes conducted under the following provisions: